pydanny/pydanny.github.com/posts2013/2013-04-20-off-to-europe.rst

 .. _`Django Circus`: http://djangocircus.com

-One more thing, we could have talked ourselves out of going.
+We could have talked ourselves out of going.
 We nearly did.
 However, even with our workload this is the chance of a lifetime.

+Finally, for the next two weeks I'll only be able to access the internet for a few minutes per day.
+Please expect my responses to emails and tweets to be slower than normal.